Sonic branding, how brands can be heard

 As someone who has devoted their life, both professionally and personally, to music, I clearly have a bias, but I don’t believe I’d be wrong to say that nothing stirs the emotions or strikes a chord quite like the sound of music.

-It’s universal power transcends demographics, and brands that embrace it can create a connection with their audience that is meaningful and lasting.
+Its universal power transcends demographics, and brands that embrace it can create a connection with their audience that is meaningful and lasting.

 Great sonic branding begins with listening